Running.

 Table of Contents

-Simplest way to run the SFDMU.
+Simplest Way to Run the SFDMU

 $ sf sfdmu run --sourceusername source@name.com --targetusername target@name.com